OxyGen: Unified KV Cache Management for VLA Inference under Multi-Task Parallelism: Conclusion

 \section{Conclusion}

-We present \nickname, an efficient inference system for MoT VLA under multi-task parallelism.
-By proposing unified KV cache management, a novel inference paradigm that treats KV cache as a shared resource across tasks and over time, we enable cross-task KV sharing and cross-frame continuous batching.
-We implement \nickname for $\pi_{0.5}$ and achieve up to $3.7\times$ speedup on common robotic GPUs, demonstrating that unified KV cache management is critical for efficient embodied agents with multi-task capabilities.
+We present \nickname, an efficient inference system for MoT VLAs under multi-task parallelism.
+By proposing unified KV cache management, a novel inference design that treats the KV cache as a shared resource across tasks and over time, we enable cross-task KV sharing and cross-frame continuous batching.
+We implement \nickname for $\pi_{0.5}$ and achieve up to $3.7\times$ speedup on NVIDIA GeForce RTX 4090 and Jetson AGX Thor, two representative platforms for on-device VLA inference, demonstrating that unified KV cache management is critical for efficient embodied agents with multi-task capabilities.

+\paragraph{Limitations.} Our empirical evaluation focuses on one existing MoT VLA ($\pi_{0.5}$) with two experts (action and language); generalization to other MoT backbones and richer multi-expert configurations is discussed in \cref{sec:unified-kv} but left to future work.

+\paragraph{Broader impacts.} \nickname improves the efficiency of on-device VLA inference, lowering the compute and energy cost of deploying multi-task embodied agents on commodity robotic hardware.
+This can improve access to robotic research and reduce the energy footprint of deployment.